First-Year Undergraduate Students

 If I decide not to live in residence, can I have my deposit back?

-Yes.
-You will receive a full refund of your deposit should you choose not to live in residence.
+Deposits will be refunded if you decline your offer by August 6th at 4:30 pm EDT; if you decline after August 6th at 4:30 pm EDT our standard refund policy will apply.
 If you are not living in residence in the fall but would like to leave your deposit on your student account as you wait for further information about the possible availability of a room in winter term, you can do so.
 If we are unable to offer you a room for winter term, we will refund your deposit at that time.

 I was hoping to choose a shared room option for financial reasons.
 What if I can’t afford a single room option in residence?